 - 1) Have your SOAP and treatment sheets completed by 8:00 a.m. - a.
 If an animal is to have surgery performed, please ensure that: - i.
-The anesthesia request is completed.
-All requests must be turned in by 4:00 p.m. for the procedure to be done the following day.
+The anesthesia request is completed and updated.
 If a procedure needs to be done the same day the patient is admitted, please contact an anesthesia technician or clinician. - ii.
-NPO treatment orders are in place for the evening prior. - iii.
+NPO treatment orders are in place for the evening prior.

+- iii.
 The ICU nurses have been rounded comprehensively and understand monitoring parameters, especially for arrhythmias. - iv.
 Please personally hand the intra-operative antibiotics to anesthetist the morning of the procedure.
 The first dose needs to be drawn up in syringe and labeled. - v.
 Clients have been contacted a minimum of twice daily with updates.
-Please record a summary of all conversations in VetHosp. - To use the phone, often a long-distance code is required.
+Please record a summary of all conversations in VetHosp. - 1.
+To use the phone, often a long-distance code is required.
 First dial 9, then 1, then area code and number you are trying to call.
 You will then hear a series of beeps, and then dial 3895000. - vi.
-After discharge, please ensure the cage/kennel is left clean. - 2) To facilitate treatment of in-patients, treatment times should be uniform when possible, according to the following schedule: Twice daily: 7 am, 7 pm Three times daily: 7 am, 3pm, 11pm Four times daily: 7 am, 1 pm, 7pm, 1 am
+After discharge, please ensure the cage/kennel is left clean. - 2) To facilitate treatment of in-patients, treatment times should be uniform when possible, according to the following schedule:

+Twice daily: 7 am, 7 pm

+Three times daily: 7 am, 3pm, 11pm Four times daily: 7 am, 1 pm, 7pm, 1 am